 Causes of changes in the quantity and quality of factors of production

-Resources | Subject Notes | Economics
+Resources | Subject Notes | Economics | Lesson Plan

 The Basic Economic Problem - Factors of Production

-Objective: Causes of Changes in the Quantity and Quality of Factors of Production
+Objective: Causes of changes in the quantity and quality of factors of production

 Factors of Production

-Factors of production can be broadly categorized into:
+Factors of production are typically categorized as:

 Causes of Changes in the Quantity of Factors of Production